Septic tank not working

 Plumbing

-The answer to 'septic tank not working' is that there could be several common causes, including a clogged drain field, a full septic tank, or a problem with the septic system's components.
-Symptoms may include slow draining sinks and toilets, sewage backup, or unpleasant odors around the septic system.
+The answer to 'septic tank not working' is that a non-functioning septic system can be caused by a variety of issues, including a full septic tank, clogged drain field, broken components, or a system that has reached the end of its lifespan.
+Common symptoms include slow draining sinks and toilets, sewage backups, and foul odors around the septic tank or drain field.

 Step-by-Step Guide